 Lastly, in exploring the third research question on company-specific sentiment variations, we discerned a significant correlation between firm size and news sentiment.
 While larger firms generally attracted more favorable media sentiment, the cluster analysis identified specific firms that deviated from the general trend.
 This nuanced understanding underscores the importance of considering individual firm characteristics when leveraging sentiment scores.
 Financial experts, hedge fund managers, and individual investors must be especially vigilant when analyzing firms belonging to outlier-like clusters, as these present unique sentiment dynamics that may not align with broader market trends.

-12. Limitations and Scope
+12. Limitations and Scope for Future Research

 Every analytical endeavor, while shedding light on certain aspects, also comes with its set of constraints.
 The study, though comprehensive, focuses primarily on NASDAQ-listed companies.
 This geographical and exchange-centric concentration might not capture the global intricacies of stock behaviors, especially during a worldwide event like the COVID-19 pandemic.
 The sentiment scores, albeit aggregated from a range of sources, provide a macro view of sentiment, potentially overlooking more granular sentiment fluctuations on a day-to-day basis.
 Furthermore, while the models are trained on a decade of data, the inherent unpredictability of stock markets means that past performance is not always indicative of future results.
 This principle is well-embedded in financial literature and serves as a reminder of the tentative nature of stock return predictions.